sami-bre/Pvot/README.md

       deal. it shouldn't count.

 The webapp is currently running <a href="http://www.pvot.pythonanywhere.com">here</a>.
+For some reason, the above link is not working. copy and paste the following url into your browser instead ... pvot.pythonanywhere.com

 The pvot.tar.gz archive in this repository has all the files of the webapp so it's possoble to download and unpack it on your machine to run pvot locally. just make sure you have a python 3